Term insurance premium payment due reminder on desk with calendar and phone

 What Is a Grace Period in Term Insurance?

-A grace period is the extra time insurers give you after your premium due date to make the payment without losing your cover.
+The grace period is extra time your insurer gives you after the due date to pay without losing cover.

 • Monthly premium mode: 15 days

-Your policy remains active during this period, so if something happens to you, the insurer will still pay the claim — but only if the premium is cleared before they settle it.
+👉 Your policy remains active during this time.
+If something happens to you, the claim is still paid — but only if you clear the missed premium before settlement.

-• The policy lapses — meaning your life cover stops immediately.
+• The policy lapses, life cover ends immediately.

-• Riders (like accidental cover, critical illness) also end.
+• Any add-on riders (accident, critical illness) also end.

 Reviving a Lapsed Term Plan

-Most insurers allow policy revival within 2–5 years from the lapse date.
+Most insurers allow revival within 2–5 years.
+But the process is stricter:

 • Pay all overdue premiums + interest/penalty